-Although Belvedere is not right in the center, it’s not far off.
+Although Belvedere is not right in the middle of the city with all its old town landmarks like the cathedral, it’s not far off.

 If you’re sightseeing anywhere central, head south to the Ring (the wide boulevard that encircles the inner district and also features many of the main sights).

-Head east or west along the Ring, whichever way takes you to Schwarzenbergplatz, which is pretty much the southernmost point.
+Head east or west along the Ring, whichever way takes you to Schwarzenbergplatz, which forms pretty much the southernmost point.

-Look down the roads heading away from the Ring and south – you should see a McDonald’s on the right and a theater-like building on the left.
-In the distance is a fountain and a tall column with a soldier on top carrying a flag (the Red Army monument).
+Look down the roads heading away from the Ring and south.
+You should see a McDonald’s on the right and a theater-like building on the left.

 By public transport